GSA/piv-guides/_windows/puttycac-install.md

 ### Background
 Most Unix-like systems are configured to use the SSH protocol for remote access, but most SSH client applications do not support PIV as required by Federal policy.
 Putty-CAC, a fork of the Open Source Putty SSH client, resolves this issue.

-> * Note that [Van Dyke Secure CRT](https://www.vandyke.com/products/securecrt/index.html), a commercial product, also supports PIV SSH login for multiple platforms, including Windows and Mac.*
+> *Note that [Van Dyke Secure CRT](https://www.vandyke.com/products/securecrt/index.html), a commercial product, also supports PIV SSH login for multiple platforms, including Windows and Mac.*

 ### Installing PuTTY-CAC
 1. If you have a forge.mil account, download the latest Putty-CAC package from forge.mil.
 If you do not have access to forge.mil, you can also download it at [https://risacher.org/putty-cac](https://risacher.org/putty-cac).
 Source code is available at [https://github.com/risacher/putty-cac](https://github.com/risacher/putty-cac)
 2. There is no installer available for the binaries, so you must either:
-> ● Place the executable files in a directory that you have execute rights over.
+> ● Place the executable files in a directory that you have execute rights over.<br>
 > ● Build an installation package to install the executables in the location you choose.
-This will enable the Putty-CAC applications to be available from the Start Menu.
+This will enable the Putty-CAC applications to be available from the Start Menu.<br>
-> * At a minimum, you must install the following packages: *
+> *At a minimum, you must install the following packages:*<br>
-> ● putty.exe
+>> ● putty.exe<br>
-> ● pageant.exe
+>> ● pageant.exe<br>
 3. Verify the version of PuTTY that was installed by opening the application and clicking About in the lower left corner.
 4. Launch pageant from the PuTTY install directory, (eg, C:\Program Files\Putty-CAC).
 Pageant will appear in the taskbar on the bottom right of your desktop;it will not open a window.
 5. You must now insert the CAPI Key and configure PuTTY-CAC.
 Follow the steps below.